lab-sun/NLE-DM/README.md

 * The introduction for each weights is as follows:
 ```
 deeplab_bdd10k: network to predict semantic segmentation on BDD10K
-act_exp.pth: network to jointly predict actions and explanations
+act_rea.pth: network to jointly predict actions and reasons
 act_des_resnet50.pth: network to jointly predict actions and descriptions (backbone: ResNet 50)
 act_des_resnet101.pth: network to jointly predict actions and descriptions (backbone: ResNet 101)
 act_des_mobilenetS.pth: network to jointly predict actions and descriptions (backbone: MobileNetV3_Small)